 A primary requisite for a good website is that it has to be W3C compliant.
 W3C is a score assigned to a website on the basis of how it performs across different parameters.
 This score depends on how fast the pages load, whether the pages have been compressed, whether there is any error in the HTML coding, whether there are any hidden keywords, etc. At the end of the analysis, the website is given a score.

 Based on the score and the problem areas, SEO companies then pass on specific instructions to the website designer as well as make changes from their end like adding keywords in the meta-description to improve the W3C score.
 Fixing the website will help boost its rankings in the SERP as search engines will consider it a well-designed website.

 At number three is checking previous SEO activities –

-In case of any domain, the previous owner would have indulged in some form of SEO activity.
-This may be in the form of social media profiles, link building activities, press releases, guest posts etc. While point number one talks about the history in general, this point is more concentrated on SEO.
+In the case of any domain, the previous owner would have indulged in some form of SEO activity.
+This may be in the form of social media profiles, link building activities, press releases, guest posts, etc. While point number one talks about history in general, this point is more concentrated on SEO.

 This is a very important step when you check a domain as it could hold the key to why the domain was sold.
 Knowing the SEO background will help the SEO company to understand what should be their strategy to help the website grow in popularity and regain its ranking.

 Once the above activities are performed to check a domain, the SEO company needs to wipe the slate clean and only retain that history which helps the new domain owner.
 Remember, any miss-step in the above could have serious ramifications.